 It happened again.
 You just got off the phone with your parents, and you can’t shake that annoyed and slightly exasperated feeling.
-Maybe they changed the subject when you tried to describe your work-related stress, or made a passive comment about your relationship status.
-For whatever reason, you feel misunderstood and slightly disconnected from your parents, but you can’t quite put your finger on why.
+Maybe they changed the subject when you tried to describe your stress, or made a passive comment about your relationship status.

 As we grow, so do our families, and changing roles can lead to friction.
 Children move away from home and become more independent.
-As we enter adulthood, we find new communities, evolve in our education and/or careers, and sometimes start our own families (perhaps even becoming parents ourselves).
-Our parents go through role changes as well—maybe they are empty nesting, adjusting to or preparing for retirement, or learning how to be grandparents.
-Theoretically, it seems like we should relate to our parents on a whole new adult level.
-So why is it sometimes challenging to talk with our parents as adults?
+As we enter adulthood, we find new communities, evolve in our education and/or careers, and sometimes start our own families.
+We may even become parents ourselves!

-Two of the most common themes in parent-adult child conflict are communication style—the method or frequency of communication—and lifestyle habits.
+Two of the most common themes in parent-adult child conflict are communication style—the method or frequency of communication—and differing perspectives on your life choices.

 Conflicts about our lifestyles can be a little trickier.
 During these conversations, it helps to be mindful of our own perspectives.
 Why might we feel frustrated when our parents don’t seem to understand or agree with our choices?
 Does it feel like they are rejecting a part of our personality?
 Do we feel pressure to live up to their expectations, even though those expectations aren’t what we want for ourselves?